Definition of Photodiode

 The photodiode is an optoelectronic device whose region of operation is limited to the reverse bias region.
 It carries current in reverse bias condition that depends upon the intensity of light falling on a P-N junction

-The photodiode is a simple P-N junction diode that is reverse biased with a battery of voltage V (Figure 4,9) Under normal condition, a reverse saturation current (lo) flows due to thermally generated minority carriers.
+The photodiode is a simple P-N junction diode that is reverse biased with a battery of voltage V (Figure 4,9) Under normal conditions, a reverse saturation current (lo) flows due to thermally generated minority carriers.
 It is called dark current.
-The reverse saturation current is independent of applied reverse voltage (reverse voltage opposes the flow of majority carrier and diffusion of minority carriers is unaffected).
+The reverse saturation current is independent of applied reverse voltage (reverse voltage opposes the flow of majority carriers and diffusion of minority carriers is unaffected).
 Minority carrier depends upon temperature, therefore, reverse solution current is a function of temperature When light falls at the P-N junction, light photons impart their energy to valence electron to break the covalent bond.
 So electron and hole pairs are generated and their concentration depends upon the energy of photons (i.e. intensity of light).
 These additionally generated electron-hole pairs are added to already present minority carriers and the total quantity of minority carriers increases.
 Thus increasing the reverse

 current and total reverse saturation current l-lo +